 You can speak out against sexual harassment in the workplace, but when you’re up against someone powerful, what’s the point?
 When you’re expected to quit working after you get married, being harassed is probably just a way to show you the door.

-The idea that a male superior or coworker, telling you, “You look cute/sexy” is harassment was met with “What’s wrong with being told I’m cute?
+The idea that being told by a male superior or coworker, “You look cute/sexy” is harassment was met with “What’s wrong with being told I’m cute?
 I put a lot of effort into my hair/makeup/etc.” Being told that women can not sexually harass other women was another one that I gave up on explaining further.